bobbyconti/InteractiveStoryApp/README.md

 - Programmatic Layout
 - Audio APIs

-## Getting Started
+## :white_check_mark: Getting Started

-> Note: This app is not available on the Apple App Store.
+> :warning: This app is not available on the Apple App Store.

 ### Prerequisites